My woolly bugger fly box

 My first fish on fly fell to the magic of a Woolly Bugger and many have gone the same way since then.

 My understanding is that the Woolly Bugger has its origins in America where it appears to be tied, as a leach imitation. having said that there is also an English fly with bead chin eyes called a Dog Nobler that is very similar to a traditional Woolly Bugger.
 Whatever the name or origin this style of fly is a great fish taker in a wide range of conditions.
 There are probably more variations to the Woolly Bugger than I have had breakfasts.
-Some are over-dressed some under-dressed, some weighted other not, on all sorts of hooks and in all sorts of colour combinations.
+Some are over-dressed some under-dressed, some weighted others not, on all sorts of hooks and in all sorts of colour combinations.
 Most will work sometimes but many are “once of” flies that don’t consistently take or attract fish.

 I have tried out many over the years and now carry a range of Woolly Buggers that have specific applications.
 In each case they have a reason for being and they have been proven over time to take or attract fish.